 The name of the game here is the show-off factor.
 You have to put yourself in the trendy shoes of a typical millennial.
 They want to show off their ‘glamorous’ life to all of their online friends.
 Is your property Instagram worthy??

-OK, let’s say you’re not blessed with your own private island, take a look at the Instagram show-off factor for this brand new hotel in Kuala Lumpur.
-They manage to decorate the place to encourage millennials to take photos to show off on Instagram which is good for business:
+OK, let’s say you’re not blessed with a private island, take a look at the Instagram show-off factor for this brand new hotel in Kuala Lumpur.

-With the help of Instagram and Snapchat, millennials are immensely pressured to show off on social media and outdo one another.
-This often means that most millennials have a huge desire to spend money.
+With the help of Instagram and Snapchat, people are immensely pressured to show off on social media and outdo one another.

 The Cheapest Property you Can Get